huggingface/diffusers/docs/source/en/training/lora.md

   --seed=1337
 ```

-Once training has been completed, you can use your model for inference like:
+Once training has been completed, you can use your model for inference:

 ```py
 from diffusers import AutoPipelineForText2Image